dizco/AzureDevOps.InnerSource/README.md

    ```md
    [![Repository stars](https://localhost:44400/stars/<project name>/<repository name>)](https://localhost:44400/star?project=<project name>&repository=<repository name>)
    ```

+## Deploying
+No guidance is provided on how and where to host this .NET service.

 ## Breaking changes
 At this time, there is no guarantee on the stability of this template.
 Breaking changes may occur at any time.